yuvaldori/gigaspaces-wiki-jekyll/xap101/elastic-processing-unit-deploy.markdown

 );
 {% endhighlight %}

+# Command Line Deploy

+{%refer%}
+An Elastic Processing Unit can also be deployed with the [Command Line Interface]({%currentadmurl%}/elastic-deploy-command-line-interface.html).

+{%endrefer%}

 # Hot Deploy

 {%refer%}
 The [XAP Hot Deploy](/sbp/xap-hot-deploy.html) tool allows business logic running as a PU to be refreshed (rolling PU upgrade) without any system downtime and data loss.
 The tool uses the hot deploy approach , placing new PU code on the GSM PU deploy folder and later restart each PU instance.

 {%endrefer%}